 If there were terrorists attacking New York, I wanted to stop them or die trying .If there was genocide somewhere on the planet, I wanted to stop it or die trying.
 I wanted to do my part to help make my community, my country, and the world a safer and better place.
 If I had been freeing people from oppression, stopping the spread of terrorism, stopping ethnic cleansing, stopping child labor, stopping sex-trafficking, if I had been stopping violence and hatred, I would still be proudly wearing a uniform.

 I have spent a decade trying to find reasons to be proud of any of the things I did in Iraq.
 After all this time, after countless sleepless nights and far too much alcohol, and tobacco, and prescription medication, and anger, and hatred, and resentment, and frustration, and regret, all I can honestly say that I am proud of is the fact that, while looking into the eyes of the Iraqis, both the ‘good’ guys and the ‘bad’ guys, I came to see my brother and sister, my mother and father, my cousins, aunts and uncles, I came to see the humanity that is there in each and every human being.
 It sickens me how much dehumanization continues every single day in this country, not just dehumanizing folks in the middle east, half a world away, but also countless people right here in America.
-From the black men being gunned down every day by police, to the revival of westward expansion as native americans are being trampled by police and national guardsmen, things need to change.
+From the black men being gunned down every day by police, to the continuation of the inhumanity towards indigenous people, things need to change.

 As long as there are trillions of dollars to be made, nearly all human beings will be considered expendable, their deaths written off as collateral damage.
 Whether locked away in private, for-profit prisons for mostly non-violent, victimless crimes, or living in the wrong village at the wrong time as bombs rain down from the heavens, excuses abound.
 Whether we ‘accidentally’ hit a hospital, a school, a wedding, or a funeral, it is all well and good since we certainly didn’t mean any harm.
 That is what we tell ourselves.
 We didn’t mean any harm, and the people we accidentally killed weren’t American.
 They probably had it coming.